Warsaw Radom Airport: Project and opposition

-In November 2017, the Polish government approved plans to replace Chopin Airport with an entirely new Airport, the New Central Polish Airport.
-With an anticipated construction time of ten years and budgeted cost of USD 9.6bn, it is to become one of Europe´s largest airport sites.
+In November 2017, the Polish government approved plans to replace Chopin Airport with an entirely new airport, the New Central Polish Airport.
+With an anticipated construction time of ten years and budgeted cost of US$9.6bn, it is to become one of Europe's largest airport sites.
 Its capacity is to reach up to 100 million passengers a year once fully developed.

 Roughly at the same time, PPL decided to develop the site of Radom as a relief airport for crowded Chopin Airport.

 The plan and following decision to establish the site as a future relief airport for Warsaw was heavily criticized by the airlines intended to use the facility.

 Construction

 Construction of the new site started in May 2019.
-Initially, it was slated to open in late 2020.
+Initially, it was slated to open in late-2020, but was delayed due to the COVID-19 pandemic.
 The construction of the terminal building officially ended in August 2022.
 The total cost of the new facilities is 800 million zloty.

+Warsaw Radom Airport opened on April 27, 2023.

 Name

 The airport's official name Lotnisko Warszawa-Radom im.
 Bohaterów Radomskiego Czerwca 1976 Roku (eng.
-Heroes of Radom's June 1976 Warsaw Radom Airport), in honor of June 1976 events, was unveiled on May 7th, 2019.
+Heroes of Radom's June 1976 Warsaw Radom Airport), in honor of June 1976 events, was unveiled on May 7, 2019.